 Industry rumours seem to indicate that the brand was removed from sale and/or promotion in many stores, including the national chains, because of reliability issues and high servicing costs.

-With the purchase of the brand by Vestel we would expect to see Vestel trying to command a higher price than their other products sold by many, may different brands in the UK but it will, most likely, still be at the budget end of the market.
+With the purchase of the brand by Vestel we would expect to see Vestel trying to command a higher price than their other products sold by many different brands in the UK but it will, most likely, still be at the budget end of the market.
 But probably more expensive than you can buy what is effectively the same machine with a different badge on it for elsewhere.

 I've split the aftersales service and spares pricing up for this brand as it really is a can of worms and is a tangled web of intrigue.